 All argumentsall attempts to prove somethingrequire assumptions.
 They are not bad; they are, on the contrary, essential.
 If you tried to prove every point you would never finish, because every proof would depend on another point or points, which would have to be proved, and so on to infinity.
 So you need assumptions, but you also need to be careful with them.
 Know what they are, test them to be sure you think theyre valid, and try to use only those that your reader is likely to share.

 Think about proving a thesis.
 One simple procedure for doing so is as follows.
 We begin with the thesisthe claim we want to prove.
 Then, we list smaller claims we would have to prove in order to prove the thesis.
 Then we list even smaller claims needed to prove those claims.
 That process could go on foreverbut at some point you have to stop.
-At that point you assume no further proof is needed.
+At that point you decide no further proof is needed.
 The trick is knowing when to stop, which claims do not need proof.

 Thesis: The overall claim the essay is trying to prove.